ErwanDL/cpp-raytracer/README.md

 # Raytracing in C++

-This is a personal project in which I build a raytracer with incremental features, that I started to learn modern C++ and computer graphics !
+This is a personal project in which I incrementally build a raytracer, that I started to learn modern C++ and computer graphics.
+Going back at it from time to time !

 ![Example image](./scene.png)

 ## Running the project

--   You need to have CMake and Make installed, as well as a C++ compiler (I mainly use Clang to develop this project, I cannot assert that it works flawlessly with GCC/MSVC).

--   To run the tests, you need to have the [Catch2](https://github.com/catchorg/Catch2) header-only library in your compiler's include path.
+-   Requirements : CMake, Make, a modern C++ compiler (tested with G++ >= 9), OpenMP library (for multithreading).
 -   Generate the Makefile by doing :
     ```bash
     $ mkdir build